Why we are engaging with Aberdeen City Council (Aberdeen City)

 We are engaging with Aberdeen City about its services for people who are homeless, its site for Gypsy/Travellers and service quality.

-We will engage with Aberdeen City in particular about outcomes for people who are homeless.
+We will engage with Aberdeen City in particular about its provision of temporary accommodation to people who are homeless.

-To assess the risk to social landlord services we have reviewed and compared the 2021/22 service quality performance of all social landlords to identify the weakest performing landlords.
-We will therefore engage with Aberdeen City about tenant satisfaction, rent collection and rent arrears.
+To assess the risk to social landlord services we have reviewed and compared the 2020/21 service quality performance of all social landlords to identify the weakest performing landlords.
+For our review we excluded the indicators where COVID-19 had the most significant impact on services.
+We will engage with Aberdeen City about tenant satisfaction, rent collection and rent arrears.

 What Aberdeen City must do

 - provide us with the information we require in relation to its homelessness service;

 - comply with minimum site standards as soon as possible and no later than 31 March 2023;

 - comply with fire safety obligations as soon as possible and no later than 31 March 2023;

 - provide us with monthly reports from the end of April 2022 on its progress in meeting: